-Even read-modify-write operations within a single row or single shard, such as the following, incur only one round trip in YugabyteDB:
+Even read-modify-write operations in a single row or single shard, such as the following, incur only one round trip in YugabyteDB:

 UPDATE table SET x = x + 1 WHERE ...
 INSERT ...
 IF NOT EXISTS UPDATE ...
 IF EXISTS